LordA98/lion-inn-alpha/README.md

 ## Overview

-This repository contains all the files used for developing the WordPress theme for The Lion Inn website.
+This repository contains all the files used for developing the alpha version for The Lion Inn website.
+This version was also used as the starting blocks for the WordPress theme.

+I created this 'alpha' bare bones version of the site as we wanted to get something live as soon as possible.

 The Lion Inn is a pub in Trellech, Monmoutshire, Wales.